rediuw/Secure-Auth-System/README.md

 # Authentication API (Backend)

-This backend provides basic authentication routes for registering and logging in users.
+These are basic authentication routes for registering and logging in users.

 Base URL: `http://localhost:5000/api/auth`